On two aspects of the Painleve analysis: Abstract

 \section{Abstract}

-The Calogero equation is used to illustrate the following two aspects of the Painlev\'{e} analysis of PDEs: (i) the singular expansions of solutions around characteristic hypersurfaces are neither single-valued functions of independent variables nor single-valued functionals of data; (ii) the truncated singular expansions not necessarily lead to the simplest, elementary, B\"{a}cklund autotransformation related to the Lax pair.
+We use the Calogero equation to illustrate the following two aspects of the Painlev\'{e} analysis of nonlinear PDEs.
+First, if a nonlinear equation passes the Painlev\'{e} test for integrability, the singular expansions of its solutions around characteristic hypersurfaces can be neither single-valued functions of independent variables nor single-valued functionals of data.
+Second, if the truncation of singular expansions of solutions is consistent, the truncation not necessarily leads to the simplest, or elementary, auto-B\"{a}cklund transformation related to the Lax pair.